thegois/personal-ansible/README.md

 Ex: ansible <name_group> -m ping.

-If it returns green answer it dit work.
+If it returns green answer it did work.